uzaslam1993/Dubizzle-Challenge-Android/README.md

 # Dubizzle Listing App
-Android App to display ads and detail screen using MVP architecture
+Android App to display ads and detail screen using MVP architecture.

 ### Libraries used: